Luzzle/CertNotes/AZ-104/Azure Storage.md

 This will allow access from the internet, restrict to only private networks (such as express routes) or none at all (forcing the use of a private endpoint for example)

+#### Security
+###### Shared Access Signature (SAS)
+A shared access signature is a URI that grants restricted access rights to Azure Storage resources.
+You can provide a SAS to clients who shouldn't have access to your storage account key.
+By distributing a SAS URI to these clients, you grant them access to a resource for a specified period of time.

+- A _user delegation SAS_ is secured with Microsoft Entra credentials and also by the permissions specified for the SAS.
+A user delegation SAS is supported for Blob Storage and Data Lake Storage.

+- An _account-level SAS_ to allow access to anything that a service-level SAS can allow, plus other resources and abilities.
+For example, you can use an account-level SAS to allow the ability to create file systems.

+- A _service-level SAS_ to allow access to specific resources in a storage account.
+You'd use this type of SAS, for example, to allow an app to retrieve a list of files in a file system, or to download a file.

+- A _stored access policy_ can provide another level of control when you use a service-level SAS on the server side.
+You can group SASs and provide other restrictions by using a stored access policy.

+###### Encryption
+**Infrastructure encryption** -  Infrastructure encryption can be enabled for the entire storage account, or for an encryption scope within an account.
+Data is encrypted twice, once at the service level and once at the infrastructure level.

+**Platform Managed Keys** - Platform-managed keys (PMKs) are encryption keys generated, stored, and managed entirely by Azure.

+**Customer-managed keys** - Customer managed keys (CMK), on the other hand, are keys read, created, deleted, updated, and/or administered by one or more customers.
+Keys stored in a customer-owned key vault or hardware security module (HSM) are CMKs